zdu-strong/mobx-react-use-autorun/README.md

         init: useIntl(),
     })

-is easy to use, you can define state and third-party hooks.<br/>
+is easy to use, you can define state, props and third-party hooks.<br/>

 The second: